Mulleins

 Orange Mullein Verbascum phlomoides

 Introduced from Europe and scattered in a few places on waste ground, being perhaps most common in our area in south-east Suffolk.
 Flowers June to August.
-A very showy species, with relatively large, fully open flowers with broad petals; upper three stamens with pale yellow hairs, lower two stamens hairless; stigma with spatula-like tip.
+A very showy species, with relatively large, fully open flowers with broad petals; upper three stamens with pale yellow hairs and reniform anthers, lower two stamens hairless and with decurrent anthers.
+Stigma with spatula-like tip.
 Flower spike usually with short side branches in the upper stem leaf bases.
-Stem leaves with shortly winged bases, only just running into the stem.
-Leaves softly downy all over.
+Stem leaves with rounded bases, only shortly running into the stem (compare with the tapered, more clearly decurrent leaf bases of Dense-flowered Mullein).
+Leaves softly downy all over and often rather pale-looking due to the dense white hairs.

 Orange Mullein Orange Mullein Orange Mullein Orange Mullein